WormBase/website-public/docs/manual_setup.md

     # Before setting up the automation,
     # run the following commands to ensure static assets can be built manually without error
     cd client/
-    npm install  # alternatively, yarn install
+    npm install
-    npm run build  # alternatively, yarn run build
+    npm run build

-    yarn --version  # check if Yarn (https://yarnpkg.com) is installed, install it if necessary

     # Setup githook that automates static asset re-build
     cd ..  # ensure you are at project root ln -s ../../githooks/post-checkout .git/hooks/post-checkout

 - **Note**: **Only** works for checking out a branch.
-If you modify a JS or CSS file, or if you merge in changes involving JS or CSS, you still need to manually re-build with `npm install` (or `yarn install`) and `npm run build` (or `yarn run build`).
+If you modify a JS or CSS file, or if you merge in changes involving JS or CSS, you still need to manually re-build with `npm install` and `npm run build`.
-- `yarn` is mostly equivalent to `npm`.
-Yarn is required here, because `yarn install` is faster than `npm install`, hence can be run frequently, such as after `git checkout`.

 If you did not start off in `/usr/local`, then you can either change the preset paths in the application's configuration files, or alternatively, carry out these two steps: